pandavan/Zad-dl/README.md

 #Creating Laucher shortcut

 After the reboot

 Open Dash and type "Zad-dl" without quotes

-You will see a red download icon. click open and lauch
+You will see a red download icon.

+click open and lauch

 In the launcher using third mouse open the menu and Lock the Zad-dl

 #Downloading files

-Copy a
+Copy a audio,vidoe html link (ex: youtube,vimeo,daily motion etc)

 Click the Zad-dl icon in laucher

-A GUI Window will open asking for
+A GUI Window will open with URL box and a file selection box

+Select the directory in which you want to save the file

+Click Ok and a new list window will open

+Select the format you need (mp3, flv etc)

+Click start and a progress window will open showing the progress of the file download